 Low Carbon Lake District

-In January 2012 we published Adapting to Climate Change in the Lake District (PDF).
+In January 2012 we launched Low Carbon Lake District and published Adapting to Climate Change in the Lake District (PDF).
 This looks in detail at the risks, opportunitie and actions presented by climate change.

 Our recent actions

 Helping create a low-carbon Lake District